We explore key takeaways and learnings from our November breakfast event, Intent-Driven, Intelligent ABM.

 Leveraging B2B intent data to create truly personalised, buyer behaviour-focussed strategies across sales and marketing is increasingly key for campaigns to resonate today.

-Allowing organisations to identify and engage accounts who are in-market for their solution; intent-data driven campaigns uncover and consider the digital footprints and buying intent of target accounts, then use this business intelligence to adapt messaging and engage accordingly.
+Allowing organisations to identify and engage accounts who are in-market for their solution; intent-data driven campaigns uncover and consider the digital footprints and buying intent of target accounts, then use this Account-based Intelligence (ABI) to adapt messaging and engage accordingly.

 For account-based marketing campaigns, this level of behaviour and intent-driven intelligence can be transformational, and is a topic we recently explored with Jon Clarke, CEO of Cyance in our November breakfast event; Intent-Driven, Intelligent ABM.